stealthybox/container-builder-github-ci-status/README.md

 CI Status **description** will either be:
 - nothing
 - a join of all images to be published:
   `gcr.io/project/image:v1 gcr.io/project/image:latest`
 - above all, the duration of the build:
   `3m 27s`
+- possibly with the last-running build step and error status:
+  `3m 27s · test failure`